-With the potential for further dry and hot conditions in the Macquarie catchment in future, and the need to build resilience and support further recovery in the system, there are a number of environmental demands that require water in 2018-19.
+With the potential for further dry and hot conditions in the Macquarie catchment in future, and the need to avoid damage to key assets in the system, there are a number of environmental demands that require water in 2019-20.
+Note that the capacity to contribute to these environmental demands is contingent on a substantial improvement in water availability in the catchment.

-Environmental water demands for environmental assets in the Macquarie catchment in 2018-19 are represented in Table 3 and are summarised below:
+Environmental water demands for environmental assets in the Macquarie catchment in 2019-20 are represented in Table 3 and summarised below:

 Mid-Macquarie River (Burrendong - Marebone Weir): The level of demand is related to the flow rate.
-Small flows to maintain refugia for native fish remain a high demand as they are required continuously.
-However, these flows are often met by other sources of water.
-There is a moderate demand for water in 2018-19 to contribute to small freshes that will support the movement and breeding of native fish flow generalists (e.g. Australian smelt, Murray-Darling rainbow fish), in-channel specialists (e.g. Murray cod, freshwater catfish), and a moderate to high demand for flows to support the breeding of native fish flow specialists (e.g. golden and silver perch).
-The demand for large freshes and bankfull flows to drown out weirs and allow for the movement of native fish is considered to be very low (required approximately twice in ten years), after being met by high flows in spring 2016.
+Small flows to maintain refugia for native fish remain a high demand as they are required continuously to avoid damage to fish populations.
+While these flows are often met by other sources of water, they may not be met in 2019-20 should drought conditions remain.
+There is a moderate demand for water in 2019- 20 to contribute to small freshes that will support the movement and breeding of native fish flow generalists (e.g. Australian smelt, Murray-Darling rainbow fish), in-channel specialists (e.g. Murray cod, freshwater catfish).
+There is a high to critical demand for flows to support the breeding of native fish flow specialists (e.g. golden and silver perch), with the maximum frequency interval for these flows having now been exceeded.
+The demand for large freshes and bankfull flows to drown out weirs and allow for the movement of native fish is considered to be low (required approximately twice in ten years), after being met by high flows in spring 2016.

-Macquarie Marshes 1:1 to 2:31 year inundation zones (reed beds, lagoons, mixed marsh, water couch): High demand.
-Ideally, annual wetting is required to maintain these communities.
-There have been positive responses in these vegetation communities following good inundation in 2016-17 and in 2017-18.
-For example, there has been strong growth and expansion of reedbeds, and a good response to inundation by aquatic plants such as primrose and nardoo.
-However, with very dry conditions, groundcover in autumn 2018 was observed to be in poor condition and low abundance over a large area of the Marshes.
-Watering in 2018-19 is required for these vegetation communities to continue improving in condition and building resilience for future dry years.
+Macquarie Marshes 1:1 to 2:3 year inundation zones (reed beds, lagoons, mixed marsh, water couch): High demand.
+Ideally, annual wetting is required to maintain these communities, which are also identified as critical components of the Ramsar site.
+There have been positive responses in these vegetation communities following good inundation in 2016-17, 2017-18 and 2018-19.
+For example, water couch and mixed marsh vegetation responded well in 2018-19 in the Southern Marshes, and there was strong growth and expansion of reedbeds in 2017-18.
+However, with very dry conditions continuing, groundcover in autumn 2019 was observed to be in poor condition and low abundance over a large area of the Marshes.
+Watering in 2019-20 is required for these vegetation communities to avoid damage and continue building resilience to protect the capacity to recover from further dry years.